 All pet owners are welcome to be present with their pets for nurse recheck exams.
 Nurse recheck exams are scheduled for services such as recheck ears, recheck eyes, recheck skin, etc. If you cancel or reschedule a nurse recheck exam past the 24 hour mark, you will be charged a missed appointment fee.

 All pet owners are welcome to be present with their pets for technician appointments.
-If you do not show up for your technician appointment, a missed appointment fee will be applied to your account.
+A missed appointment fee will be applied to your account in the event of a late cancellation or reschedule past the 24 hour mark.

 As a Low Stress Handling certified hospital, it is our obligation and passion to prioritize behavioral wellness in the same way we do physical wellness.
 Behavioral premedications allow our doctors and staff to provide care to our patients in the most minimally stressful and safest manner possible.
 Our doctors here at PHAH prescribe a patient behavioral premedications when the patient’s fear and stress observed in the hospital do not safely or humanely allow us to proceed with handling and services.
 Our doctors and staff refer to the Fear Assessment Scale (FAS) to evaluate all patients during their visits, and doctors prescribe medications accordingly and as needed for each individual.